UPDATED May 30, 2020

 The Citizen’s Ticket handily won with their town commissioners receiving 184-200 votes each compared to the Taxpayer’s Ticket which won 75-83 votes each.

-For some yet to be discovered reason, another election was held in November that year.
+Another regularly scheduled election was held in November that same year.
 The Citizen’s Committee put forth another ticket with Leah Chiles as the candidate for mayor and Roscoe Marvel, T.G.
 Williamson and G.V.
 Varner for town commissioners.
 They were challenged by a “Progressives Ticket” consisting of J.W.
 Test (18 Chiles Ave), M.T.
 Holman (41 Chiles) and W.V.
 Greene for town commissioners.
 Leah handily won the election 161 to 51.

 Her election generated news stories across the nation as the first woman elected mayor of a town in North Carolina.
+(A fact under dispute.
+There may have been an earlier uncredited first woman mayor).
 Some wondered if they should refer to her as “Mayoress.”
 She jumped into her role fully and was praised as being the first person to operate in a full-time capacity as mayor.
 She received praise on her election from the World League of Cities which formally invited her to the 300th anniversary of the founding of the Massachusetts Bay Colony to be held in 1930 in Boston which was extended to “our sister city Kenilworth.”

 Due to the collapse of the banks and the onset of the Great Depression, Asheville sought to annex the smaller nearby communities such as Kenilworth and Biltmore Forest.